Pilots say they spotted UFOs while flying over Arizona

 American Airlines referred all questions to the FAA.

 It's unclear whether the object spotted by the pilots was a UFO.
-A FAA spokesperson suggested the object wasn't necessarily something out of this world.
+An FAA spokesperson suggested the object wasn't necessarily something out of this world.

 "We have a close working relationship with a number of other agencies and safely handle military aircraft and civilian aircraft of all types in that area every day, including high-altitude weather balloons," the FAA spokesperson said.